-Follow these top tips from Jackie Swainston, Harrogate mum, family money expert and founder of CoinIt-In, a money saving company.
+Follow these top tips from Jackie Swainston, Harrogate mum, family money expert and founder of CoinIt-In, a company all about saving money.

-By making money fun and visual children can learn by seeing, handling and role play, and maybe learn some maths along the way.
+By making money real, fun and visual… children can learn by seeing, handling and role play, and maybe learn some maths along the way.

 Try these tips to get your children money savvy and kickstart the entreprenurial spirit.